Relintai/broken_seals/README.md

 addon.

-Right now the terrain is only going to be pseudo-random, as generating proper connected worlds are kind of super difficult, especially if you also have to mesh them in 3d. /
+Right now the terrain is only going to be pseudo-random, as generating proper connected worlds are kind of super difficult, especially if you also have to mesh them in 3d. \
 I think this solution can be extended later to be able to do a full continent / world randomization / generation.

-For now the idea is that we have a World resource, this contains Continents, those zontain Zones, and those contain SubZones.\
+For now the idea is that we have a World resource, this contains Continents, those zontain Zones, and those contain SubZones.

 The position and size is predetermined by the designer.
 And then when a chunk needs to be generated it gets put into this world, and then these generate it's data.

 - World does mostly nothing on it's own for now, except for holding continents.